Our 10th and last house sit in Ontario (St. Catharines’s) was a repeat and concludes our house sitting for the year.

 - When you dig holes in the backyard remember to lick your paws clean so the humans have less to towel off when you enter the house, otherwise, they’ll give you a bath.

 - When I want to go outside for any of the three P’s – Play, Poop or Pee – I sit by the back door and bark…wait 15 seconds, then bark again – whining doesn’t do anything – just bark, bark, bark…the noise will be a constant reminder and my humans will be trained well once they respond on the first or second bark…but no more than two barks.

 - When I’m really bored I’ll pretend to go poop or pee in my bed, and then they’ll pick me up PRONTO and carry me outside!

 Snow is cold…..but fun!

 Now back to the ‘fill-in’ humans.
-We’re sad that they’re leaving as we were oh so, so close to getting them into our routines, and to react accordingly to our strategically used communication skills such as facial expressions, whines, patters, dances, and barking to get them up to speed.
+We’re sad that they’re leaving as we were oh so, so close to getting them into our routines and reacting accordingly to our strategically used communication skills such as facial expressions, whines, pit-a-patters, dances, and barking to get them up to speed.